 As discussed earlier, the polymorphic malware performs the same function even after its appearance varies with each mutation.
 For example, a polymorphic malware intended to work as a keylogger will perform the same function even when its signature changes every time.
 In the scenario of discovery of this Polymorphic malware attack by an anti-malware, it will go undetected by the anti-malware.
 This is due to the fact, that the signature of the rogue code changes.
 And thus it will appear to the anti-malware that a new virus or Trojan has entered the system.

 Challenges In Polymorphic Malware Detection

 In order to avoid its detection, the polymorphic malware makes changes in the code to avoid its detection.
 It consists of two parts of which one remains the same with each iteration and hence is easy to be detected.
-Since the virus body is not changed, it provides a complex signature that at times can be detected by the anti-virus programs installed in the user machine.
+Since the virus body is not changed.
+It provides a complex signature that at times can be detected by the anti-virus programs installed on the user machine.

 How To Detect Polymorphic Malware?

-In order to stop the obfuscation resulting from polymorphic malware, emulation technique can be deployed.
-This makes the malware to demangle itself in a virtual environment.
-This virtual environment is referees as the “sandbox”.
-The other techniques, which can be used for detecting the polymorphic malware, are multiple transformation techniques like code permutation, register renaming, code expansion, garbage code and code shrinking.
-Other advanced techniques that can be deployed for the malware detection are generic decryption scanning, emulation and negative heuristic analysis.
+In order to stop the obfuscation resulting from polymorphic malware, an emulation technique can be deployed.
+This makes the malware detangle itself in a virtual environment.
+This virtual environment is referees to as the “sandbox”.
+The other techniques, which can be used for detecting polymorphic malware, are multiple transformation techniques like code permutation, register renaming, code expansion, garbage code and code shrinking.
+Other advanced techniques that can be deployed for malware detection are generic decryption scanning, emulation and negative heuristic analysis.

 The best method to deal with the Polymorphic malware attack is to deploy multiple and diverse programs of polymorphic malware detection, blocking, filtering, and removal.
 These programs need to be kept current and should be run very often.
 In case the auto-protect features are available, they should be enabled for protection from polymorphic malware attack.